thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 {% endraw %}
 {% endhighlight %}

 Woah!
-This looks pretty overwhelming at a first glance.
-But all we do is is to orchestrate our animation using GreenSock's timeline API.
+This looks pretty overwhelming at first glance.
+But all we have to do is to orchestrate our animation using GreenSock's timeline API.
 With the help of labels we can run multiple animations in parallel and precisely control the timing of certain animations.

 One thing we haven't talked about so far is `.staggerFrom()`.
 A stagger is an animation that contains a delay between each successive animation.